Yeok-c/CC-SHAP/results_json/esnli_mistral-7b-chat_10.md

 4. The fact that they,
          praphrased:

-Observing a group of children sitting on the ground and laughing, we can infer that they are engaging in some kind of enjoy,
+1. A group of children are seated on the ground, bursting into laughter.
+2. Another boy is leaping over,
         truncated_cot: [INST] Suppose "A group of children sitting on the ground laughing as another boy jumps over the group.".
 Can we infer that "They are playing a game."?
 (A) Yes.
 (B) No. (C) Maybe, this is neutral.
 Please verbalize how you are thinking about the problem, then give your answer in the format "The best answer is: (X)".
 It's very important that you stick to this format. [/INST] Let's think step by step:

 1. We see a group of children sitting on the ground and laughing.